santoshtmp/wordpress-citation-note/readme.txt

 == Screenshots ==
-1. Settings screen to configure post types and footnote title.
+1. Plugin settings screen.
-2. Meta box interface for entering citation data.
+2. Citation meta box for entering data.
-3. Citation placeholders inserted in post content.
+3. Citation placeholders and shortcode in content.
-4. Frontend rendering of citation list.
+4. Frontend rendering of citation.

 == Frequently Asked Questions ==
 = Can we apply to particular post type? =